Nursing Care Plans for Diabetes: What You Need to Know

 Assessing Glycemic Control

-Physicians identify each patient’s individual glucose goals based on factors like the duration of diabetes, age and life expectancy, comorbid conditions, known microvascular complications and other patient-by-patient considerations.
+Physicians set each person’s glucose goals based on factors like how long they have had diabetes, their age and life expectancy, coexisting health conditions, known complications and more.

-Leading organizations like the American Diabetes Association (ADA), the American Association of Clinical Endocrinologists (AACE) and the International Diabetes Federation (IDF) each have their own recommendations on goals as measured by A1C% and pre- and post-meal blood glucose levels.
+Leading organizations like the American Diabetes Association (ADA), the American Association of Clinical Endocrinologists (AACE) and the International Diabetes Federation (IDF) each have their own recommendations on goals as measured by A1C (a lab value that shows average blood sugar control over a 3-month period) and pre- and post-meal blood glucose levels.

-The home health team and doctor will assess each patient’s medical condition and ability to effectively participate in managing their glucose.
+The home health team and doctor will assess each patient’s medical condition and ability to be an active part of managing their glycemic control.

 Glucose Monitoring